 5. Krabi, Thailand

-Leon is one of the easier places to get to on this list, at just an hour and a half from the capital city of Managua.
-There are hundreds of years of human history here, making for gorgeous cathedrals, informative museums and entertaining markets.
-Just a bus ride away are volcanic hikes and beaches.
+León is one of the easier places to get to on this list, at just an hour and a half from the capital city of Managua.
+There are hundreds of years of human history here, making for gorgeous cathedrals, informative museums and lively local markets.
+Just a bus ride away are exotic volcanic hikes and beaches.
+This remote destination is accessible to those adventurous enough to discover it.

 7. Los Roques, Venezuela